-Tenancy All tenancies HFOP, Elderly, Other Family Number of grades (K-12) in schools that qualify under A, B, or C 3 7 All K-12 All K-12 Points 1 1.5 2 3
+Tenancy All tenancies HFOP, Elderly, Other Family Grades K-12 in schools meeting (a), (b), or (c) 3 7 All K-12 All K-12 Points 1 1.5 2 3

-- Many Georgia schools have fewer grades than a full Grade Cluster (e.g., a Middle School with only grades 7 and 8).
-Points will be awarded based on the number of grades within schools that meet the requirements of A, B, or C and property tenancy. - Some recently established schools do not have data for options A through C. For such schools, the Applicant may utilize scores of the applicable grade cluster for the school district. - If two or more qualifying schools overlap in grades, an individual grade will only count once.
+• Many Georgia schools have fewer grades than a full Grade Cluster (e.g., a Middle School with only grades 7 and 8).
+Points will be awarded based on the number of grades within schools that meet the requirements of A, B, or C and property tenancy.

+Some recently established schools do not have data for options A through C. For such schools, the Applicant may utilize scores of the applicable grade cluster for the school district.

+• If two or more qualifying schools overlap in grades, an individual grade will only count once.